 If you’re thinking of starting a business, you’re likely saving every penny to ensure your launch is a success.
 But it takes time for that savings account to grow.
-A recent study shows the cost of starting a new business from scratch averages about $30,000.
+One study showed the cost of starting a new business from scratch averages about $30,000.
 Once you have your startup funds, you’ll want to use every dollar wisely.

 To ensure your financial fitness, entrepreneur Eli Goodrich, who helps startup companies acquire sales with his company, Game Changer Sales, says most new business owners shell out lots of money on unnecessary startup costs.